Table Of Contents

 How RSI Works

 I’ve said RSI is flexible, but it is also highly sensitive.
 Its reading is adept at sensing both price gains and losses, giving you a balanced view of market momentum.
-By combining simplicity with precision, RSI gives you everything you need to sniff out the slightest shifts in market behavior, whether you’re on the lookout for reversals or riding established trends.
+By combining simplicity with precision, RSI helps you spot shifts in market behavior, whether you’re watching for reversals or riding established trends.

 Overbought Conditions